 Lead Co-ordinator: Mrs J Parr (MCDI)

 Careers Co-ordinator: Mrs J Taylor (Tuesday to Thursday)

 UCAS Co-ordinator: Mr J Simcox (Head of Year 13)

 SENDCo: Mr R Mudge

-Students are able to make appointments with the team either by emailing email@example.com, or visiting the Careers office (via Sixth Form Study Room) during morning break “drop in” or after school sessions.
+Students are able to make appointments with the team either by emailing email@example.com, visiting the 'Futures Hub' in the GLH during lunch break on Thursdays or call in to the Careers office (via Sixth Form Study Room) during morning break “drop in” or after school sessions.

 We predominantly work with those students at key transition stages, for example year 8 when choosing their options, year 11 in preparation for Post 16 and Year 13 with decisions about Post 18 options.
 However we are more than happy to meet with students from any other year group if they wish.

 We are also very happy to meet with parents if required.

 All staff are expected to contribute to Careers Education delivery through their roles as tutors, associate tutors, subject teachers and support staff.
 Sessions are delivered by tutors, external providers, and through subject delivery throughout the curriculum.